khhoerauf/mobile-e2e-test/TASK_1/README.md

    <img width="250" alt="Screenshot 2024-11-27 at 8 55 24 AM" src="https://github.com/user-attachments/assets/25d97217-0d1b-468c-b6f9-06817ce4dc63">

+   Example of bug report can be found `/TASK_1/bug_report.md`

-3. Scenario: Should allow the user to cancel any unwanted action
+2. Scenario: Should allow the user to cancel any unwanted action

    Issue: After adding income or an expense, the notification banner remains visible for approximately 20 seconds, which is excessive.
 It can interupt access to other part of application, eg: setting part.
 Furthermore, the "Cancel" button currently reverts the change instead of dismissing the banner.
 This behavior is misleading.